eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Further Research

-Things that I would like to examine next:
+The following is a list of things that might be good to look at next, as logical extensions of this work:

 1. How much better does Schulze/Condorcet do when voters rank equally candidates that have similar utilities
 2. How robust is a larger runoff system like Approval Top-3 Condorcet, or Plurality Top-4 RCV (the Alaska system)?
+How do Approval Top-2 and Plurality Top-3 Condorcet compare?
+How does the learning rate affect the outcomes of these larger runoff systems?
-3. What happens to STAR's VSE when we use a "hard zero": candidates who are left blank are treated as between 1 and 0 stars.
-That is, in the runoff step, a voter's ballot would contribute a vote to a candidate left blank over a candidate who they gave a 0.
+3. What happens to STAR's VSE when we use a "hard zero": where, in the runoff step, a voter's ballot would contribute a vote to a candidate left blank over a candidate who they gave an actual 0.

 ### Jameson Quinn